West 65

-West 65 is a residential complex in New Belgrade.
+West 65 is a residential complex in New Belgrade's Blok 65.
 It is located at the corner of Omladinskih Brigada Street and the inner city ring road.
 The location features a well-developed traffic infrastructure and public transportation network, allowing quick and convenient access to any other part of the city.
 The immediate vicinity has shopping, office and service centers.
-It is about 15 minutes from the city center.
-It includes 11 six-story residential buildings, a mall and a 155 m tower in New Belgrade's Blok 65.
-It is the second tallest building in Belgrade after the Belgrade Tower.
+The complex is located about 15 minutes from the city center and includes eleven six-story residential buildings, a mall and a 155 m tower.
+It was briefly the tallest building in Belgrade and Serbia, before being surpassed by Belgrade Tower in 2021.

 Commercial section

 The commercial section of the complex consists of retail shops located on the ground floor of the residential buildings and a modern shopping center.
 It is modeled after pedestrian zones.
 It will include a supermarket, speciality stores, retail shops, catering and service facilities, a spa and wellness center, and entertainment facilities for children, teenagers and adults.